romainducrocq/wheelcc/README.md

 ### Dependencies

 wheelcc is mostly self-contained and aims to be as less bloated as possible.
-It depends on no more than the C and C++ standard libraries and some header-only dependencies ([boost::regex](https://github.com/boostorg/regex),  [tinydir](https://github.com/cxong/tinydir)).
+It simply depends on the C and C++ standard libraries and some header-only dependencies ([boost::regex](https://github.com/boostorg/regex), [tinydir](https://github.com/cxong/tinydir)).
 The build/runtime only requires bash, gcc/g++ and cmake, which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.

 ### Coding style

-wheelcc is implemented entirely in a restricted subset of C++17 with a C-style procedural design.
+wheelcc is implemented entirely in a restricted subset of C++17 with a C-like procedural design/style.
 Each compilation stage is a single translation unit, with state context data grouped into structures and modified by local functions.
-The code is effectively mostly C plus some C\++ sugar for:
+The code effectively resembles mostly C plus some C\++ sugar for:
 - smart pointers with reference counting to manage the lifetime of AST datatypes.
 - single inheritance/polymorphism to emulate pattern matching on algebraic datatypes.
 - standard containers, collections, string manipulation and move semantics.